Into The Dark: The Body — A Hulu Original Horror Anthology Spoiler Review

 Into The Dark: The Body — The Writing

-Plot-wise, and well before we got to the end, this movie started relatively slow.
+Plot-wise, and well before we got to the end, this movie started relatively slowly.
 Things were just being set-up rather slowly for us.
 After a while, it got better.
 Half-way through, it got even better.
 There are going to be certain twists and turns that surprise you.
 We were shaken by some of the events and climaxes that took place.
 Even some of the deaths were a bit spooky.

 Going into this film, we didn’t expect much.
 Streaming service indies are either good, bad, or ugly.
 Thankfully, we got a bit in-between but not bad; which is fantastic for viewers.
 A lot might not want to take a chance with a new indie horror series/film, but this is well worth it.
 The friend-group, as aforementioned, don’t make the movie intolerable to watch.
 That adds a bonus to the writing.
 They don’t act that well, and sometimes they can be a bit corny – but, overall, they keep the writing moving along.